 No. Maybe I’m mindless.
 Maybe I’m crazy.
 Maybe I’m hopeless and hopeful or, maybe the opinion of who I am is none of my business.

-There are people who talk about who they are, what they do and how their social justice views need to be heard and dammit all if you disagree with anything then obviously you’re either wrong, a racist or you need to go to hell.
+There are people who talk about who they are, what they do and how their social justice views need to be heard.
+Dammit all if you disagree with anything then obviously you’re either wrong, a racist or you need to go to hell.

 I decided that I do not like what I see.
 I decided to remove myself from social forums that discuss their political ideas.
 I do not write to my politicians.
 I vote, which to be clear, who knows who counts the votes?